 Welcome to my Blog, the DIY part of Kylie.T.
 Interiors.
-Today I’m going to show you how to make a simple piece of wood take on a rustic looking charm.
+Today I’m going to show you how to make a simple piece of wood take on a rustic looking charm in this DIY Rustic Wood Finish post.
 It’s really good therapy!

 1 – Wood – I used pine from my local hardware store

 2 – Drop cloth (don’t use paper like I did, the stain sinks through, sigh!)

 3 – Heavy/hard/strong items (to characterize your wood) i.e. nails, hammer, tools

 4 – Paint (thick opaque paint works best i.e. wall paint, craft paint, acrylics)

 6 – Wood stain.
 I used Minwax wood finish in Dark Walnut (from your local hardware store)